georgeepta/BGP-Simulator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+_BPHS, is a Web-based BGP Prefix Hijacking Simulation tool that enables network operators to quickly and easily:_

+_1. assess the vulnerability of their Autonomous Systems to BGP prefix hijacks_ _2. measure the benefits of the RPKI’s adoption in the Internet_

+_through a user-friendly web application._

+_With BPHS, the network operators can simulate all the different types of BGP hijacking attacks and obtain the simulation results through an automated and graphical way (i.e., well-designed Graphical User Interface).
+Also, BPHS can be offered as a Web service to the end-users, meaning that, can be publicly deployed and easily accessible by anyone in the Internet._

 ![BPHS Screen Shot][bphs-overview]

-BPHS, is a Web-based BGP Prefix Hijacking Simulation tool that enables network operators to quickly and easily:

-a. assess the vulnerability of their Autonomous Systems to BGP prefix hijacks
-b. measure the benefits of the RPKI’s adoption in the Internet

-through a user-friendly web application.

-With BPHS, the network operators can simulate all the different types of BGP hijacking attacks and obtain the simulation results through an automated and graphical way (i.e., well-designed Graphical User Interface).
-Also, BPHS can be offered as a Web service to the end-users, meaning that, can be publicly deployed and easily accessible by anyone in the Internet.

 <!-- MARKDOWN LINKS & IMAGES -->